- Home

 Ecology and habitat

 Orange-spotted geckos are currently only known from subalpine areas 1100-1800 metres a.s.l.
 They inhabit boulderfield, tallus, rocky herbfield, rocky tussockland, scree slopes, and rock outcrops.
 This species is thought to be primarily nocturnal, however, diurnal behavior, such as basking, has been observed (Bertoia et al. 2021).
 Interestingly, orange-spotted geckos are remarkably cold-tolerant and have been observed emergent on nights with sub-zero temperatures.
-Despite this, they appear to retain similar body temperatures to lowland gecko species during the summer months (Bertoia et al. 2021).
+Despite this, they appear to retain similar body temperatures to lowland gecko species during summer (Bertoia et al. 2021).
 This, paired with a handful of potential low-elevation sightings of this species may indicate that orange-spotted geckos once occurred in lowland habitat.
 Additionally, the closest relative of the orange-spotted gecko is the Tautuku gecko (Mokopirirakau "southern forest") (Neilsen et al. 2011), which is a lowland forest dwelling species.
 It is possible that orange-spotted geckos still exists in beech forest, as this species is highly cryptic and no reliable survey method has been developed for mature beech forest.

 Social structure